-This feeling of bliss fell upon me.
+This feeling of Joy fell upon me.
 I was in the medieval part of Renne, France.
-It was in the afternoon and I was sitting in an outdoor cafe on an ancient street drinking something called Piçon biere.
-It’s hard to describe, but I’d call it a moment of bliss.
+It was a sunny summer afternoon.
+I was sitting in an outdoor cafe on an ancient street drinking something called Piçon biere.
+It’s hard to describe, but I think it was Joy.
 It didn’t last long, but I thanked God for it immediately because I knew him to be the source.
-But what do these moments mean?

 In his spiritual autobiography, Surprised by Joy, C. S. Lewis describes something similar.
 Of these moments Lewis says, “the central story of my life is about nothing else.”
 Lewis’ recounts three such episodes in his childhood.
 The first occurred while the young Lewis, looking at a blooming currant bush, remembered a toy garden he had built in a biscuit tin.
 A powerful sensation came over him which he describes as an intense desire.
 Lewis senses this to be a supernatural encounter in that, following this brief glimpse, “the world turned commonplace again.”
 The second event was through Squirrel Nutkin by Beatrix Potter when Lewis experienced a “trouble” which pointed toward “the Idea of Autumn”; he became “enamored of a season.”
 The experience was again, one of intense desire.
 The last glimpse occurred through the poetry of Longfellow’s Saga of King Olaf.
 Common to each of these experiences is the feeling of “unsatisfied desire which is itself more desirable than any satisfaction.”
 He called this sensation Joy.